dasiths/Specflow-BDD-Example/README.md

 -- Feature File --

 Feature: BookingApp
-		 In order to cehck the booking functionality
+		 In order to check the booking functionality
 		 We will create bookings

 @mytag